 The Division of Molecular and Genomic Pathology at New York Presbyterian-Weill Cornell Medicine is comprised of three main entities: The Clinical Genomics, Molecular Pathology and Molecular Hematopathology Laboratories, all of which are CLIA-certified and accredited by New York State Department of Health (NYSDOH) and the College of American Pathologists (CAP).

 The Clinical Genomics Laboratory offers genomic pathology services, in targeted and individualized care tailored to each patient based on his or her specific genetic profile and medical history.
 The genomic sequencing tests probe a patient’s genome to identify the specific genetic alterations that have resulted in the tumor.
-The laboratory is directed by Wei Song, MD, PhD.
+The laboratory is directed by James Solomon, MD, PhD.

 The Molecular Hematopathology Laboratory performs molecular-based tests to aid in the diagnosis and management of hematologic cancers and offers expert consultation in specialized molecular testing for hematopathologists and clinical hematologists.
 The primary goal of the laboratory is to provide accurate molecular diagnostic information using modern technology to facilitate the delivery of excellent personalized health care to patients inflicted with hematologic malgnancies.
-The laboratory is co-directed by Wayne Tam, MD, PhD and Michael Kluk, MD, PhD.
+The laboratory is directed by Michael Kluk, MD, PhD.